javadho/campaigns-analysis/README.md

 | Units Per Basket (UPB)            | The average number of product units included in a single household basket.|
 | Percentage of Single Quantity per Basket (%SQB)   | The percentage of baskets that contain only one unit of a single product. |
 | Households Per Day (HPD)          | The number of distinct households making purchases on a given day.        |

+## ETL Process Overview
+After downloading CSV files for each table, they were added to the database in SQL Server to be cleaned and transformed.
+Then, to do Exploratory Data Analysis (EDA) in Python, a Jupyter notebook was connected to SQL Server using the sqlalchemy library.
+Then, for getting insights, data was imported to Power BI by loading it from the database in SQL Server.

+## Data Cleaning and Transformation (SQL)